-What is a Reach Ahead Credit?
+What is a “Reach Ahead” Credit?

 The Ontario Schools (2016) states in section 188.8.131.52 that:

-Under exceptional circumstances, an individual student in Grade 8, with parental consent, may be given permission by the principal of a secondary school to “reach ahead” to take secondary school courses, either during the school year or in the summer prior to entering Grade 9.
+“Under exceptional circumstances, an individual student in Grade 8, with parental consent, may be given permission by the principal of a secondary school to “reach ahead” to take secondary school courses, either during the school year or in the summer prior to entering Grade 9.”

 Who Might Benefit from Reaching Ahead?

-- Students with learning disabilities might benefit from completing an easier Grade 9 credit course such as Geography as a reach ahead credit.
+- Students with different learning abilities might benefit from completing an easier Grade 9 credit course such as Geography as a reach ahead credit.
 This allows them to have more time to focus on the remaining Grade 9 courses such as mathematics, English, and science during the main academic year.
 With more time, students and parents can squeeze in more review, practice or tutoring time to support the student’s learning and success.